humberto-ortiz/pelican-test/content/low-power-computing.md

 # Android OTG

 Working on the kindle is OK, but it's a little slow.
-Android phones and tablets have a bit more oomph, and with termux, a linux environment is available.
-Termux supports USB On-The-Go (OTG), so I bought a little micro USB OTG cable and can plug a keyboard into a phone or tablet and run [termux](https://termux.com/).
+Android phones and tablets have a bit more oomph, and with [termux](https://termux.com/), a linux environment is available.
+There's python, a C compiler, emacs, vi.
+I downloaded the dropbear ssh package, and can connect to remote computers with ssh.
+Termux supports USB On-The-Go (OTG), so I bought a little micro USB OTG cable and can plug a keyboard into a phone or tablet.
 This will actually make a nice front-end for a raspberry pi, and power is OK.
 The only issue is with my cable I can't charge the phone or tablet while I'm using it.
-A forced break every once in a while isn't much of a price to pay for low power computing.
+A forced break every once in a while isn't much of a price to pay for low power computing, and might actually be considered a feature.

 # Official Raspberry pi touchscreen